thepmsquare/navidrome_client/README.md

 ## license

-this project is licensed under the gnu general public license v3. see the [LICENSE](LICENSE) file for details.
+this project is licensed under the gnu general public license v3. see the [license](LICENSE) file for details.